mauroservienti/milestone.github.io/_posts/2019-07-04-exploring-nservicebus-integration-testing-options.md

 This is the very first step in exploring options to run integration tests using NServiceBus.
 Using the acceptance testing framework as a building block allowed me to spike something in a couple of hours.
 It's also showing its limitations.
 Limitations that are preventing a few things to work and that are imposing a few restrictions.
 I had a chat with my colleague [Tim Bussmann](https://github.com/timbussmann) and we brainstormed options to evolve this spike.
 Stay tuned.

-The full source code is available on GitHub: https://github.com/mauroservienti/NServiceBus.IntegrationTesting/
+The full source code is available on GitHub at  <https://github.com/mauroservienti/NServiceBus.IntegrationTesting/>

 ---